MMZK1526/Haskell-RM/README.md

 In Gödel Number conversion, the line numbers in a Register Machine can be arbitrarily large integers, but the register indices are always bounded by the size of the Haskell `Int` type.
 This usually will not cause any problem because during the conversion, the register number appears at the exponent and it cannot grow beyond the size limit for `Int`.

 In Register Machine simulation, the values in each register is unbounded, but the line number and the register indices are always bounded by the the size of the Haskell `Int` type.
 In other words, if the machine attempts to jump to a line number greater than `2 ^ 64`, the program may exhibit weird behaviours.

+Again in the simulation, the simulator cannot handle a Machine that is completely empty; it will report an index out of bound error.
+This is purely an implementation caveat since the empty Machine is perfectly valid and is equivalent to a Machine that halts immediately.